Depressive disorder not otherwise specified

-Depressive Disorder Not Otherwise Specified (DD-NOS) is designated by the code 311 in the DSM-IV for depressive disorders that are impairing but do not fit any of the officially specified diagnoses.
+Depressive disorder not otherwise specified (DD-NOS) is designated by the code 311 in the DSM-IV for depressive disorders that are impairing but do not fit any of the officially specified diagnoses.
 According to the DSM-IV, DD-NOS encompasses "any depressive disorder that does not meet the criteria for a specific disorder."
 In the DSM-5, it is called unspecified depressive disorder.

 Examples of disorders in this category include those sometimes described as minor depressive disorder and recurrent brief depression.

 "Depression" refers to a spectrum of disturbances in mood that vary from mild to severe and from short periods to constant illness.
-DD-NOS is diagnosed if a patients symptoms fail to meet the criteria more common depressive disorders such as major depressive disorder or dysthymia.
+DD-NOS is diagnosed if a patient's symptoms fail to meet the criteria more common depressive disorders such as major depressive disorder or dysthymia.
 Although DD-NOS shares similar symptoms to dysthymia, dysthymia is classified by a period of at least 2 years of constantly recurring depressed mood, where as DD-NOS is classified by much shorter periods of depressed moods.

 For most people with the condition, their life will be significantly affected.
 DD-NOS can make many aspects of a person's daily life difficult to manage, inhibiting their ability to enjoy the things that used to make them happy.
 Those with the disorder tend to isolate themselves from their friends and families, lose interest in some activities, and experience behavioural changes and sleeping disorders.
 Some with the condition also experience suicidal tendencies or suicide attempts.
 In addition to having these symptoms, a diagnosis of DD-NOS will only be made if the symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning.
 For the diagnosis to be accurate, a psychiatrist is required to spend extensive time with the patient.

 Symptoms of the disorder may arise due to several reasons.
 These include: